 Right now the best savings accounts are offering interest rates just over 1%.
 This is a far cry from what many people were used to.

 To take the place of the high rates that were so commonplace a year ago, many banks are now offering high interest checking accounts – some with interest rates more than double or triple what the best online savings accounts offer.

-High Yield Checking Accounts – Are They Worth It?
+High Rewards Checking Accounts – Are They Really Worth It?

 Banks are able to offer these high interest rates because these accounts are profitable for them when you meet the following criteria:

 - You sign up for direct deposit or automatic bill pay (or both).

 - You make a minimum of 10-12 debit card transactions per month.

 - You elect to receive electronic statements instead of paper statements.